Language selection

 Federal Vehicles and Fleets

-Natural Resources Canada (NRCan) helps federal fleets plan for adopting zero-emissions and low-carbon vehicles and for reducing on-road greenhouse gas (GHG) emissions.
+Natural Resources Canada (NRCan) helps federal fleets plan for adopting zero-emission vehicles and for reducing on-road greenhouse gas (GHG) emissions.

-Budget 2022 provided an additional $2.2 million over five years to NRCan’s Greening Government Fleets.
-The team now provides an expanded suite of services to federal departments and agencies and works with fleet managers to find strategic and sustainable mobility solutions tailored to their operational needs.
+NRCan’s Greening Government Fleets program provides an expanded suite of services to federal organizations and works with fleet managers to find strategic and sustainable mobility solutions tailored to their operational needs.

 Greening Government Strategy